 We implemented and developed a real-time network emulation framework for analyzing and testing the performance of a multi-node network using a Networking Waveform based radio waveform.
 This implementation required the development of thousands of lines of Linux bash shell scripts to orchestrate and control the full network emulation environment based on using LinuX Containers (LXCs) for virtualization.
 Software components executing within individual Linux containers included EMANE software components, custom networking radio software components, and other custom developments.

 The EMANE network emulation modules (NEM) protocol stack supports customization through the development of custom “shim” layers that exist as part of the executing NEM software stack.
 A custom shim layer is inserted between component layers in an NEM layer stack without requiring those components to have knowledge of its presence.
-Custom MAC Layer and PHY Layer shims were required to support integration into the baseline EMANE network emulation stack.
+Custom MAC Layer and PHY Layer shims were required to support integration of value added functionality into the baseline EMANE network emulation stack in a benign manner.
+The MAC Layer shim was responsible for eavesdropping on the control messaging passing through the network emulation stack, and whose content is serialized using Google Protobuf technology, decoding, and then forwarding content on to a detector application.

 Frequency agile communications systems need to be tested with interfering sources, or jammers.
 This development effort required the development of a custom jammer "shim" which provides jamming interference into the EMANE simulation to evaluate the system response.
 The jammer shim is configured to support multiple operating modes such a fixed frequency, sweep frequency, and hop frequency sets with controllable signal levels, noise levels, bandwidths, frequencies, and sweep or hop rates.